griffithlab/rnaseq_tutorial_wiki/Alignment.md

 Assignment: Perform some alignments on an additional pair of read data sets.
 Align the reads using the skills you learned above.
 Try using Tophat or STAR aligners.

-* Hint: Do this analysis in the separate working directory called ‘practice’ that you created in Practical Exercise 2.
+* Hint: Do this analysis on the additional data and in the separate working directory called ‘practice’ that you created in [Practical Exercise 2](https://github.com/griffithlab/rnaseq_tutorial/wiki/RNAseq-Data#practical-exercise-2).

 Solution: When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-3---alignment)